-All you need to do with a YubiKey is plug it into your computer and touch or tap a button.
-No need to copy a passcode from an authenticator app, or worry about your device's battery running out.
+All you need to do with a Security Key is plug it into, or hold it against your device and touch or tap a button.
+No need to copy a passcode from an authenticator app or worry about your device's battery running out.

-Privacy: Even if you lose your YubiKey, it has no identifiable information about what it is used for or who it belongs to.
-In contrast, an authenticator app by necessity mentions the website name and some identifiable account information because the passcode needs to be manually read by a human (this can be changed/removed, but most people keep the defaults).
+Even if you lose your Security Key, it has no identifiable information about what it is used for or who it belongs to.
+In contrast, an authenticator app mentions the website name and some identifiable account information because the passcode needs to be manually read by a human.